 Bug Rates Metric is one such name that assists you in determining whether a product is of value or not.
-Now bugs can be the severity of the bug, the number of bugs.
+Now bugs can be the severity of the bug, or the number of bugs.
 A team can record the number of bugs shipped during each sprint and set a limit for acceptable bugs.
 Also, the severity of bugs should not be in the range of Medium to High.

 2.8 Cumulative Flow: Tracking The State Of Various Tasks

 This software development metric primarily focuses on software tasks.
 All this is done by employing a visual diagram.

-The diagram comprises different colours representing a variety of stages such as ‘Approved’.
+The diagram comprises different colors representing a variety of stages such as ‘Approved’.
 ‘In Progress’, ‘Backlog’, and more.
-Technically speaking all these colours are arranged in bands with the width of the band correlating to cycle time.
+Technically speaking all these colors are arranged in bands with the width of the band correlating to cycle time.

 In a nutshell, choosing cumulative flow as your software development metric can successfully stabilize your workflow or identify bottlenecks in a short period of time.

 2.9 Code Coverage

 Often software development teams tend to choose Code Coverage especially when it comes to measuring code quality.
 Now, this is critical for software development life cycles as it surely leads to continuous software delivery and test-driven development.

-Code Coverage is often known as code coverage is such a metric that determines how much of your source code is executed.
+Code Coverage often known as code coverage is a metric that determines how much of your source code is executed.
 You must have observed that sometimes the code doesn’t execute well as expected due to undetected bugs.

 Aiming for 100% code coverage is something software engineers shouldn’t be aiming for.
 But it’s like the higher the better as you don’t require to put much effort into debugging.